noah-mclain/gen-text-ai/PAPERSPACE.md

 ./scripts/run_paperspace.sh
 ```

+The script automatically:

+1. Sets up the proper Python path
+2. Authenticates with Google Drive
+3. Runs the complete pipeline with all necessary flags

 ## Accessing Your Files on Google Drive

 All files will be stored in a directory structure under the specified base directory: